Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket

-where $X \leq_{\text{st}} Y$ means $\prob(X > x) \leq \prob(Y > x)$ for all real $x$.\\ \\ This result is particularly noteworthy for both the strength of the dominance relation it establishes and the relevance of the distribution it involves.
+where $X \leq_{\text{st}} Y$ means $\prob(X > x) \leq \prob(Y > x)$ for all real $x$, i.e.\ $Y$ has larger exceedance (tail) probabilities than $X$ at every threshold.\\ \\ This result is particularly noteworthy for both the strength of the dominance relation it establishes and the relevance of the distribution it involves.
 On the one hand, first-order stochastic dominance is arguably the strongest form of stochastic comparison, with broad implications for decision-making.
-In particular, if the risks represent random losses, then relation~\eqref{eq:unexpected} implies that any decision-maker with an increasing utility function (i.e., someone who favors smaller losses to larger ones) would prefer holding the single risk $X$ rather than the diversified portfolio $\theta_1 X_1 + \dots + \theta_n X_n$ \lightemdash that is, they would choose to put all their eggs in one basket.
+In particular, if the risks represent random losses, then relation~\eqref{eq:unexpected} implies that any decision-maker with a decreasing utility function over losses (i.e., who prefers smaller losses) would prefer holding the single risk $X$ rather than the diversified portfolio $\theta_1 X_1 + \dots + \theta_n X_n$ --- that is, they would choose to put all their eggs in one basket.
 On the other hand, Pareto distributions with infinite mean are not just theoretical constructs.
 They arise as useful models for representing certain rare but potentially extreme events, such as the losses from nuclear accidents \citep{hofert2012statistical, sornette2013exploring}, cyber and operational risks \citep{eling2019actual, eling2020capital, moscadelli2004modelling}, and fatalities from major earthquakes and pandemics \citep{clark2013note, cirillo2020tail}.\\ \\ Although the result of \citet{chen2025unexpected} is recent and has drawn interest, the phenomenon itself already appeared in earlier work. \citet{embrechts2002correlation}, for instance, proved a case of the stochastic dominance relation for $n = 2$ and a Pareto distribution with shape parameter $\alpha = 1/2$, and \citet{ibragimov2005new} established it for one-sided stable distributions with infinite mean.
 Besides this, asymptotic versions of the result have also been established.
 For example, for risks with regularly varying tails of index $\beta \in (0,1]$, \citet{albrecher2006tail} and \citet{embrechts2009multivariate} proved an inequality of the form